cenit-io/eCapi/docs/user-guide/authentication.md

 ```

 ## 3. Sign a request
-After the token is obtained, every request to CenitIO eCommerce API services must be signed in order to authorize the operation.
+After the token is obtained, every request to ecapi services must be signed in order to authorize the operation.
 The sign process of every request is described bellow:
 1. Add token and current datetime as url request parameter.
 2. Take all params (url parameters and body parameters) in a json string representation.
 3. Remove all quotes